Characters

 Born 1911, Honolulu, Hawaii.
 Drafted, June 1941

-Irish is the athlete.
+Raiku gained his nickname as a lightweight boxer.
 Being a strong swimmer, he was almost selected to participate in the 1940 Summer Olympics.
-When that fell through he spent close to a year with his brother in San Francisco.
-Again, luck was not on his side, and after failing at several career choices, he returned to Hawaii and quickly found himself drafted into the Territorial Guard (if this was a lucky or not he never said ).
+When that fell through, he spent several months with his brother in San Francisco.
+Failing to find any suitable work, he returned to Hawaii where he quickly found himself drafted into the Army.

 Born 1911, Honolulu, Hawaii.
 Volunteered, December 1940

-His National Guard obligation would officially end on December 8, 1941.
+His National Guard obligation would have officially ended on December 8, 1941.

 Isaac Akinaka